minesa-org/Dungeon-Blitz-presevation-Files/README.md

 - **Automatic inventory addition** - loot is automatically added to the player's inventory
 - **Visual loot drops** - loot appears on the ground where the enemy died

+#### Special Loot Drops

+Some enemies have special loot drops with guaranteed items:

+- **IntroGoblinDagger**: 100% chance to drop "Wolf's End Game" (Wolfclaw Dagger) - Legendary tier weapon

 #### How it works:

-1. When an enemy dies (HP reaches 0), the system checks for a 30% chance to drop loot
+1. When an enemy dies (HP reaches 0), the system checks for special loot drops first
+2. If the enemy has special loot configured (like IntroGoblinDagger), it drops the guaranteed item
+3. If no special loot, the system checks for a 30% chance to drop regular legendary loot
-2. If the player has Rare gear in their inventory, one random Rare item is upgraded to Legendary
+4. If the player has Rare gear in their inventory, one random Rare item is upgraded to Legendary
-3. If no Rare gear exists, a new Legendary Rogue equipment item is generated and dropped
+5. If no Rare gear exists, a new Legendary Rogue equipment item is generated and dropped
-4. The loot appears at the enemy's death location
+6. The loot appears at the enemy's death location
-5. When the player picks up the loot, it's automatically added to their inventory
+7. When the player picks up the loot, it's automatically added to their inventory

 #### Supported Rogue Gear IDs: